FyreSoftware/Fyreactyl/README.md

 # Fyreactyl

 This is a fork of dashactyl all credits go to them.
-We highly discourage you to not ask support in votion development and instead ask in the [Fyre Developers Discord](https://discord.gg/mufvdGjKpP)
+We highly discourage you to not ask support in votion development and instead ask in the [Fyre Software](https://discord.gg/sXWE8gJrt3)

 ## What is Fyreactyl?